Prime Volleyball League: Background

 The Volleyball Federation of India (VFI) in association with the Baseline Ventures launched and conducted the inaugural season of a franchise-based indoor volleyball league called Pro Volleyball League in 2019 and Chennai Spartans won the title.
 Later it was discontinued in the same year after the VFI and Baseline got embroiled in a dispute and the federation terminated the 10-year contract with Baseline alleging breach of trust.
 In November 2020, a Madras High Court-appointed arbitrator found the termination wrongful and awarded crore to Baseline as compensation for terminating its contract.
 In June 2021, Baseline Ventures joined hands with few original franchise owners from Pro Volleyball League to launch a new league called Prime Volleyball League with no involvement from VFI this time.
-Five of the six teams (Ahmedabad, Calicut, Chennai, Hyderabad and Kochi) from Pro Volleyball League returned to this league with two new teams (Bengaluru and Kolkata) were added for the inaugural edition.
+Five of the six teams (Ahmedabad Defenders, Calicut Heroes, Chennai Spartans, Hyderabad Black Hawks and Kochi Blue Spikers) from Pro Volleyball League returned to this league with two new teams (Bengaluru Torpedoes and Kolkata Thunderbolts) were added for the inaugural edition.

 On 14 February 2022, VFI announced the launch of Indian Volleyball League, making it the only recognised league by VFI in India.

 Volleyball World has signed multiple-year contract with Prime Volleyball League.
 Prime Volleyball League will broadcast globally through its platform.

 In October 2022, the league announced an eighth team called the Mumbai Meteors that is based in Mumbai which played from the 2023 Prime Volleyball League season.
 They were bought by the PhonePe owners.

 In December 2023, the league announced a ninth team called the Delhi Toofans that is based in Delhi which played from the 2024 Prime Volleyball League season.
 They were bought by the Sanghi Group.

-In 2024, the league announced a tenth team called Goa Guardians that is based in Panaji, Goa which played from the 2025 Prime Volleyball League season.
+In June 2024, the league announced a tenth team called Goa Guardians that is based in Panaji, Goa which played from the 2025 Prime Volleyball League season.
 They were bought by the Chekuri Sports Ventures.